 Bring Something to Read

-The Maestro likes to throw things around at the beach, but my absolute favorite thing to do at the beach is lie under the umbrella and read my book.
+My husband likes to throw things around at the beach, but my absolute favorite thing to do at the beach is lie under the umbrella and read my book.
 That is basically what heaven is like for me.

-I do recommend you bring an actual book to the beach, and not something electronic.
+It’s best to bring an actual book to the beach, and not something electronic.
 I brought my Kindle once and it got sand in it somehow, so it had issues turning on and off forever after (I’ve since gotten a new one).

 Sand-proof Your Food